 4.6/5 based on 3,127+ Trustpilot reviews

-Determine Exactly What Data Was Exposed
+Determine Exactly Which Data Was Breached

 The type of data that was exposed is important to know because that information can help you best identify what steps to take next.
 For example, stolen credit card numbers can be canceled and replaced after any fraudulent charges are disputed.
 However, the dangers associated with a stolen Social Security number require much more effort to mitigate as this can lead to identity theft.
 The more sensitive the breached information was, the more you'll need to do to protect yourself.